 European judicial training RSS

-Training for judges and prosecutors is a priority.
-European judicial training, however, targets all legal practitioners including court judicial staff, lawyers, solicitors, notaries, bailiffs and mediators.
+Training for judges and prosecutors is a priority; however, all legal practitioners, including court judicial staff, lawyers, solicitors, notaries, bailiffs and mediators, are targeted.

 State of play